 Diane invites us to the blissful enjoyment of building the most formidable snowman with your friends, of sledding down the snow-powdered slopes, the fun of skating on an iced-over lake in the heart of a pristine winter wonderland, and the thrill of a snowmobile adventure through the Cape Breton wilderness!

-Discover our artisanal boutique, exhibiting more exclusive handmade or hand-painted art creations by Diane Bourgeois, and other artists of the Mi-Carême Centre!
+- Discover the Mi-Carême Centre's artisanal boutique, showcasing more exclusive handmade or hand-painted art creations by Diane Bourgeois.

 - Find out more about Diane Bourgeois and her whimsical inspirations here:

 - Book your spot and Join Diane Bourgeois for some fantastic secret art tips during the Mi-Carême Centre's Unique Cultural Experiences.

 - Do you love art?
 Follow us on Facebook and Instagram, and don't miss our "Artsy Tuesdays / mARTdi" posts!

 Did you enjoy this article?
 Share it on social networks.

 Follow our news, our adventures and fun on Facebook & Instagram!